Tsarevna Sophia Alexeievna, Regent of Russia

 Sophia had twelve siblings:

 Neither Sophia nor any of her sisters married.
 They grew up with their aunts in the terem, the separate living quarters occupied by royal and noble Russian women.
-Not only were they confined to separate quarters, but were also prevented from socialization with men outside their immediate family and were shielded from the public eye in closed carriages or heavily concealing clothing.
+They were prevented from socializing with men outside their immediate family and shielded from the public eye in closed carriages or heavily concealing clothing.
 However, it does seem that Sophia received an education from Simeon Polotsky who also taught her brothers and her father’s heirs Tsarevich Alexei and Tsarevich Feodor.

 In 1669, 12-year-old Sophia’s mother Maria Ilyinichna Miloslavskaya died due to childbirth complications following the birth of her thirteenth child who also died.
 The death of Sophia’s brother the heir 15-year-old Tsarevich Alexei in January 1670, so soon after her mother’s death, was especially difficult for father Tsar Alexei because his only surviving sons were the future Tsars, Feodor III, who was disabled by an unknown disease which left him disfigured and partially paralyzed, and Ivan V, who had serious physical and mental disabilities.